 Ultrasound imaging can define the size and integrity of a soft tissue structure; and it allows the physician to observe tissues at a much higher magnification than other imaging modalities.
 This permits the interpreting physician to understand and observe normal and abnormal changes in tissue.
 Whereas MRI cannot be performed in patients who have a pacemaker, metallic vascular clips in the body or head or are claustrophobic, ultrasound presents no such challenges.

 Diagnostic Ultrasound allows our physicians to observe the muscles, tendons, joint space and related soft tissues to look for early signs of arthritis or of other diseases in joints, cartilage and soft tissues.
 Ultrasound has been shown to be very effective to determine if there is “fluid” in the joint space.
 A special application detects small blood vessels that occur when there is inflammation in the joint lining or the muscle or the tendon insertion into the bone; this special application is called power Doppler.
-Ultrasound is also used to look at the surface of bone for subtle breaks in the surface of bone to help detect “stress fractures”.
+Ultrasound is also used to look at the surface of the bone for subtle irregularities or early evidence of arthritic or degenerative changes.

 Ultrasound Guidance of Aspiration and Injection of Joints and Tendon Sheaths allows our physicians to continuously visualize a needle while the needle is placed into the area of interest that requires treatment such as a joint, a tendon or a nerve.
 Ultrasound guidance enhances accuracy of the injection and improves the outcome from the injection.
 Patients enjoy this improved accuracy through less procedural pain, both during and after the injection.
 Patients also enjoy the opportunity to observe the ultrasound images and the technology in action, getting a better understanding of the nature of their problem and how it is treated.
 The addition of ultrasound into the practice of Rheumatology has greatly enhanced the experience for doctors and patients alike.